 Water is a massive subject in itself and I’ll probably take a deep dive in to it in a future blog.
 Moving on to the next step.

 2. Improve the nutrients your body has in it by eating a diet rich in whole foods.
-I’ve already written a blog about nutrition and the foods we eat here.

 5. – learn how to improve your overall fitness by focusing on all the components of Fitness.
 The 11 Components of Physical Fitness include: